IEEEBerkeley/web-151tapeout/index.md

         <!-- Topic -->
         <td style="text-align: left;">
             <b>SoC Interconnects, Protocols, and More Chipyard </b><br><br>
-            Adding on to existing learnings about SoC components, figure out how those parts are interconnected.
-Learn more about what that looks like in Chipyard (TileLink, Configs, and hierarchies..)
+            Figure out how SoC parts are interconnected and what that looks like in Chipyard (TileLink, Configs..).
         </td>
         <!-- Reference -->
         <td>